3.9. Module Handling

 Dependency Walker

-Run In Separate Process (not on Inventor modules)
+Run In Separate Process (not on Open Inventor modules)

-Remote Modules are an alternative approach to multithreading for utilizing multiple CPUs and asynchronous processing.
-For example, a remote module can be used to move long running calculations into the background to keep the GUI responsive.
+Remote Modules offer an alternative approach to multithreading for utilizing multiple CPUs and enabling asynchronous processing.
+For example, a remote module can be used to move long-running calculations into the background to keep the GUI responsive.

 [Note]Note